Alexander Galushkin

-Alexander A. Galushkin is a well-known Russian scientist and lawyer, permanent representative of the Russian scientific community to the United Nation in Geneva and Vienna since 2018, Doctor of Philosophy in Law, Doctor of Education and professor, academian of the Russian Academy of Natural Sciences, member of the International Bar Association, International Law Association, Moscow Bar Association.
+Osahinmwian Idemudia is a digital marketer whose field of specialization is branding and content marketing.
+He specializes in the areas of visual and content marketing for business entities.

+Your expertise spans multiple aspects of marketing and brand development:

+Social Media Growth Strategy: Skilled at navigating major platforms—including TikTok, Meta (Facebook & Instagram), and WhatsApp—to maximize engagement, troubleshoot promotional bottlenecks, and build active online audiences.

+Content Creation & Graphic Branding: Proficient in designing striking visual assets, logos, and marketing copy that effectively showcase products and services, particularly within business niches like building materials and technical services.

+Digital Campaigns & Promotion: Hands-on experience optimizing ad campaigns, managing post boosts, and driving high-converting social media visibility.

 Career in law

 Galushkin started his career in law in 2005 as a junior lawyer.
 He worked for a number of commercial, non-profit and governmental organizations.
 After passing the bar exam, he worked for some law firms and in 2014 became a senior partner of the law firm Moscow Guild of Barristers and Solicitors, which is headquartered in Moscow, Russia.
 He was admitted to practice law in the Russian Federation and is a member of the Moscow Bar Association.
 He specializes on counteraction to illegal actions of governmental officials, including bringing to the administrative liability, and application of international law.